dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/Select.md

 </div>
 ## Example

-This examples selects all records in the Players table:
+This example selectss all records in the Players table:
 {: .body}

 <div class="preWrapperWide" markdown="1">